+Chair,

-Chair, Please allow me to set out the view of the United Kingdom on the future role and method of work of the Legal Subcommittee of the Committee on the Peaceful Uses of Outer Space.
+Please allow me to set out the view of the United Kingdom on the future role of the Scientific and Technical Subcommittee of the Committee on the Peaceful Uses of Outer Space.

 The United Kingdom has taken a leading role on the sustainability, security, and safety of outer space.
-Along with other delegations, we believe that the LSC has a crucial role in ensuring the ongoing sustainability and peaceful use of the space environment.
+Along with other delegations, we believe that the STSC has a crucial role in ensuring the ongoing sustainability and peaceful use of the space environment.

-Regarding the role of the Legal Subcommittee, there is an important distinction between discussions held in Geneva and those held in Vienna.
+Regarding the role of the Scientific and Technical Subcommittee, there is an important distinction between discussions held in Geneva and those held in Vienna.
 The discussions here in Vienna should focus on safety and sustainability, which may support the security agenda.
 While discussions in Geneva should focus on security which may support safety and sustainability.
 The fact that many space systems are dual-use shows why it is important to have distinct yet complimentary discussions in Geneva and Vienna.